-For a long time, I have been wary of anyone attempting to be friends with me, and it plays out in my general demeanour as I interact with new people.
+For a long time, I've been wary of anyone attempting to be friends with me, and it plays out in my general demeanour as I interact with new people.
 Even my best and longest-serving friend, Louise, likes to remind me she thought I was a total b*tch when we first met.
 It’s a funny story because I can’t say that I wasn’t a b*tch.
-When I first met Louise, she was so opposite from everyone else I’d thus far spent time in my life, and I immediately judged her as someone I wouldn’t get along with.
-Life circumstances forced us to get to know each other, and the result has been one of the warmest, funniest, and most enriching experiences of friendship.
+When I first met Louise, she was so opposite from everyone else I’d thus far spent time with in my life, and I immediately judged her as someone I wouldn’t get along with.
+Life circumstances forced us to get to know each other, and the result has been one of the warmest, funniest, and most enriching experiences of friendship I've had.

 I have often observed individuals who appear to make friends as easily and quickly as making a cup of tea and felt a pang of jealousy.
 I’ve tried to pick apart how they behave to understand the difference between them and myself — how come they’ve found it so easy?

-I’ve allowed this thinking to make me feel inadequate in many ways about who I am as a ‘friend’ and how I engage with others.
-It’s a pretty heavy weight to bear, if I’m honest, leading down a one-track thought process that ultimately comes back to black and white thinking of ‘I’m not good enough’ or ‘I’m a bad person people don’t want; to be friends with.’
+I’ve allowed this thinking to make me feel inadequate in many ways about who I am as a friend and how I engage with others.
+It’s a heavy weight to bear, if I’m honest, leading down a one-track thought process that ultimately comes back to black and white thinking of ‘I’m not good enough’ or ‘I’m a bad person people don’t want to be friends with.’

 “When making friends, it’s easy to fall victim to the “shoulds” we impose on ourselves: “I should have more friends,” “I really should go to that party,” “I should be more outgoing or extroverted.”
 The reality, though, is that imposing these kinds of rules or expectations can be wholly counterproductive.
 Instead of getting caught up in self-imposed rules, focus on the things that genuinely represent who you are and the kinds of people you’d like to meet.”